patdaburu/Motherlode/README_Windows.md

 ```
 To exit, type `- \q`

+A helpful PostgreSQL quickstart tutorial is available at [the PostgeSQL wiki](https://wiki.postgresql.org/wiki/First_steps).

 ####Add PostGIS 2.2 Support to the Database
 The PostGIS Bundle was installed from the Stack Builder.